phpMv/ubiquity/docs/contributing/coding.rst

 Compare and benchmark implementation solutions, especially if the code is repeatedly called:

 - Identify these repetitive and expensive calls with php profiling tools (Blackfire profiler, Tideways...)
-- Compare different implementation solutions with `phpMyBenchmarks <https://phpMyBenchmarks.kobject.net>`_
+- Benchmark your different implementation solutions with `phpMyBenchmarks <https://phpMyBenchmarks.kobject.net>`_

 Code quality
 ------------